James Di Pane

 U.S. Cyber Command has a wide range of missions, from offensive and defensive operations to monitoring DOD networks and assisting with the defense of critical infrastructure.
 Its primary role is to ensure the DOD’s ability to operate in a world that is increasingly dependent on cyber.

-- Assist Combatant Commanders to achieve their missions in and through cyberspace.8
+• Assist Combatant Commanders to achieve their missions in and through cyberspace.9

 These “lines of operation” are critical to ensuring the success of the military enterprise and national defense, as any compromise in the ability to communicate or operate could jeopardize the full range of U.S. military activities.

 A key part of these missions is the concept of “defending forward.”
-As described in the 2018 DOD Cyber Strategy, “[t]his includes working with the private sector and our foreign allies and partners to contest cyber activity that could threaten Joint Force missions and to counter the exfiltration of sensitive DoD information.”9
+As described in the 2018 DOD Cyber Strategy, “[t]his includes working with the private sector and our foreign allies and partners to contest cyber activity that could threaten Joint Force missions and to counter the exfiltration of sensitive DoD information.”10 According to a fact sheet on the 2023 DOD Cyber Strategy, “the Department recognizes that the United States’ global network of Allies and partners represents a foundational advantage in the cyber domain that must be protected and reinforced.”11

 Cyber and the War in Ukraine

 Russia’s invasion of Ukraine is significant for cyber because it shows how cyber can be used in conjunction with conventional military assets.
-While it was largely overshadowed by other aspects of Russia’s invasion like the movements of armor units and use of artillery, the Russians utilized cyber throughout as part of their overall war plan.
+While cyber was largely overshadowed by other aspects of Russia’s invasion like the movements of armor units and use of artillery, the Russians used it throughout as part of their overall war plan.
 This includes some notable operations that had effects beyond Ukraine.
 For example:

-- The Russians targeted Viasat, an American satellite communications company that provided support to the Ukrainian military, with malware designed to erase its data before disabling it.
-The Russians did not limit the malware’s scope, and it ended up affecting other ground satellite components, causing hundreds of thousands of people outside of Ukraine to lose electrical power and their connection to the Internet.11
+• The Russians targeted Viasat, an American satellite communications company that provided support to the Ukrainian military, with malware designed to erase its data before disabling it.
+Because the Russians did not limit the malware’s scope, it ended up affecting other ground satellite components, causing hundreds of thousands of people outside of Ukraine to lose electrical power and their connection to the Internet.17

-- A cyberattack against the City Council of Odessa, a major Ukrainian port city situated on the Black Sea, was timed to coincide with a cruise missile attack that was meant to disrupt Ukraine’s response to Russian forces attacking in the south.12
+• A cyberattack against the City Council of Odessa, a major Ukrainian port city situated on the Black Sea, was timed to coincide with a cruise missile attack that was meant to disrupt Ukraine’s response to Russian forces attacking in the South.18

-- Cyberattacks have also been launched against many parts of Ukraine’s infrastructure and government and civilian networks, including hospitals.13
+• Cyberattacks have also been launched against many parts of Ukraine’s infrastructure and government and civilian networks, including hospitals.19

-These actions show that cyber operations are not limited to the military forces of the combatants and, like World War II strategic bombing efforts, often extend to strike at infrastructure and areas of economic significance.
+These actions show that cyber operations are not limited to the military forces of combatants and, like World War II strategic bombing efforts, often extend to strike at infrastructure and areas of economic significance.
+The Russians continued to use cyber in Ukraine in 2023, reusing a malware program called Cadet Blizzard in February that was used originally in cyber-attacks in 2020.20

 U.S. Cyber Command has provided analytic support and has sought additional ways to support Ukraine.
 It has deployed cyber teams to support both Ukraine and NATO allies, and those efforts have proved critical to protecting U.S. networks and critical infrastructure as well as those of NATO allies.
 Specifically, according to General Nakasone: